hazsetata/bgg-mcp/README.md

-# MCP server for searching BGG (BoardGameGeek)
+# MCP server for searching for boardgames

 ## Introduction

-This is a small experiment to create an MCP server that can search BGG (BoardGameGeek) for games.
+This is a small experiment to create an MCP server that can search for
+boardgames from BGG (BoardGameGeek).
 Written in Java, using Spring Boot and [Spring AI](https://docs.spring.io/spring-ai/reference/api/mcp/mcp-server-boot-starter-docs.html).

 ## Usage